ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.93.2:
+        *   Changed the mute-group format inside the MIDI file to use a much less disk space (about 3K less).
+Can be set in the 'rc' file to write the old format.
+        *   Minor tweaks to the transposed-trigger functionality.
+Can be set in the 'rc' file to write the old format.
         *   Removed the code for the essentially unused Seqtool application.
         *   Removed the now unnecessary old-style qseqeditframe.
         *   Add 'usr' tweaks options to change the size of the live-grid